balcortex/100_days_code_web_development/README.md

 ## Day 089 - 2023/12/05

 Today I started a new project, a simple webpage that allows the creation of a shopping list.
 On the first day, I worked on the UI and the logic of the adding process.

+## Day 090 - 2023/12/06

+Today I made a few changes to the shopping list webpage that enhance the user experience, like allowing the use of the enter key and clearing the typing box when an item is added.